10 Things You Need to Know

-When a student is to be excused before the end of the school day for any reason (example: doctor or dentist appointment), a note from the parent should be made and we will have your student in the office at the requested time.
-A parent or the adult who picks up the child MUST come into the school office - NOT the classroom or entryways, to pick up the student.
+When a student is to be excused before the end of the school day for any reason (example: doctor or dentist appointment), a note or a phone call from the parent should be made and we will have your student in the office at the requested time.
+A parent or the adult who picks up the child MUST come into the school office to pick up the student.

 After a child has been sick/absent from school for two consecutive days, teachers will arrange for homework upon parent request.
-Parents may call or email your child's teacher and leave a message or send a written request.
-Homework can be picked up by 4:00 pm the day after it is requested.
+Parents may call or email/ dojo your child's teacher and leave a message or send a written request.
+Homework can be picked up by 3:45 pm the day after it is requested.
 Most students can make up their missed work upon return to school.

 ROOSEVELT SCHOOL PTA INFORMATION

 The Roosevelt Parent Teacher Association (PTA) is an organization developed to support and speak on behalf of children and youth in the school, in the community, before governmental bodies, and other organizations that make decisions affecting children.
 It is also here to assist parents in developing the skills they need to raise and protect their children.
 PTA is here to encourage parent and public involvement in our public schools and offers many family friendly activities throughout the year.
 The PTA also creates and sells the annual Year Book.
 Order forms are sent out in Feb/March.

 Officers: Officers are elected in the spring of the year and serve a one-year term.